3GaNwO/Duplicate_Finder/README.md

 <h1><b> OwNaG3's Duplicate Files Project</h1></b>

-This app was a small project to make an easy duplicate file deleter.
+This app was a small project to make an easy duplicate file deleter.<br> Only tested on Windows so far.
+The exe is for ease of use<br>
+The .ico file is for the image on the program to load if running via Python<br>
 If you want to run it via Python you will need these:

 <ul><h4>Requirements:</h4>